muntajihad/cnv_hmmcopy_rrbs/README.md

 2. R package
 **************

-## To Start with 3 wig files will be generated
+## To Start with 3 wig files will be generated from terminal based tool

-1. wig contains the read counts from the BAM file
+1. A wig contains the read counts from the BAM file by using readCounter tool:
+'''
+./readCounter -w 10000 sample.sorted.bam
+'''
-3. wig contains the gc content from reference geneome (fasta)
+3. A wig contains the gc content from reference geneome (fasta)
-4. wig contains the mappability counts from wgEncodeCrgMapabilityAlign100mer.bigWig file ** I this case 100mer will be used because my the sequencing reads length is (150bp), for compatibility.
+4. A wig contains the mappability counts from wgEncodeCrgMapabilityAlign100mer.bigWig file ** I this case 100mer will be used because my the sequencing reads length is (150bp), for compatibility.